 “It’s not often you see a yellow school bus in artwork, and Hank managed to feature three school buses and the transit bus,” Lindstrom added.
 “Hank also brought the original oil painting to the ceremony, and Gov. Ige was gracious enough to take a few pictures with him.
 In addition to each school receiving posters, each school bus driver and monitor across the islands received a poster as a small token of their dedication to the children of Hawaii.”

-TransPar Hawaii contracts with HIDOE to provide contract performance reviews of school bus companies, routing via Transfinder and SafeStop, plus onsite training, and the school bus driver and aide safety programs.
-It also partnered with HIDOE to equip all school buses statewide with GPS and video surveillance cameras.
-Also includes was the Transfinder Infofinder i online school bus stop locator and bus schedule web application.
+TransPar Hawaii contracts with HIDOE to provide contract performance reviews of school bus companies, routing via Transfinder and SafeStop, as well as onsite training, and the school bus driver and aide safety programs.
+It also partnered with HIDOE to equip all school buses statewide with GPS and video surveillance cameras, as well as implement the Transfinder Infofinder i online school bus stop locator and bus schedule web application.